Huawei/dockyard/README.md

 # dockyard

-A image hub for rkt &amp; docker.
+A image hub for rkt &amp; docker and other container engine.